 Overview of the Status of the Crab Fisheries in the Barents Sea

-Odyssey Seafoods (USA) leads a fishery improvement project (FIP) for Barents Sea crab.
-Crabs are not native to the Barents Sea ecosystem and were introduced after 1965.
+Odyssey Enterprises (Seattle) leads a fishery improvement project (FIP) for Barents Sea crab.

 FIP at a Glance